2400031264/GIT-PROJECT/README.md

-  # Little Lemon Website Design

-  This is a code bundle for Little Lemon Website Design.
-The original project is available at https://www.figma.com/design/h2hT8lnz6gDwdDr76u0k4y/Little-Lemon-Website-Design.

-  ## Running the code

-  Run `npm i` to install the dependencies.
+# GreenHouse - Houseplants Store

+This is a minimal React + Vite project for the houseplants assignment.

+How to run:
+1. Install node (v16+ recommended) and npm.
+2. Install deps: `npm install`
-  Run `npm run dev` to start the development server.
+3. Run dev server: `npm run dev`

+This zip contains a working React app (no images external dependencies).
+Replace or add images in public/assets/images if you want photos.